 Cabin Leader - Model and teach Christ-likeness in attitude, action and word.
 Prepare and lead cabin devotions with camper.
 Be eager to participate in all activities with campers.
 Develop sincere relationships with campers.
 Care and look out for the safety and hygiene of campers.
 Support Outtrip directors during an out trip.
 Help with daily option activities.

-Facilities - Working with our Maintenance Man, Nathan, in doing different tasks around the facility.
+Facilities - Working with our Facilities Manager, Randy, in doing different tasks around the facility.
 This can range from painting the dock, to chopping fire wood, to creating paths in the forest and fixing toilets and doorknobs.
 Assist with regular safety checks of all equipment, facilities, and areas.
 Become fully acquainted with facilities, grounds and emergency procedures.
 Perform all related duties as designated by the Facilities Manager.

 Multimedia - The multimedia person will be taking photos of campers in activities throughout the whole camp - the outtrips, wide games, chapel, campfire, polar dip etc. Take group cabin photos.
 Post the photos on Facebook and download the photos to the camp file server.
 Make a slideshow of the week to show parents on the last day of the camp.
 Help the worship coordinators with power points.

 Child Care - Watching over the volunteer’s children, could be from 1 -12 years of age.
 The number of children in childcare differs each week depending on the parent volunteers.
 Planning and doing games/activities with the kids.
 At camp we have a playground, nap room and toy/craft room for the child care.
 Communicate with parents in regards to child discipline, routine, snacks, and child specific care.
 Ensures the safety and well-being of children in his/her care.
 Plans and coordinates a daily activity schedule for child/children, which meets the approval of the Volunteer Coordinator, appropriate staff leader and the parent(s).
 Arranges with parent regarding time off.